 - What are the highlights of working for your company?
 You need to make sure you hit on these when you’re meeting face-to-face.

 - Is the interview taking place at your office?
-Take them on a tour and introduce them to people.
-Help them picture themselves walking around the space and interacting with co-workers.
+Take them on a tour and introduce them to your teams.
+Help them picture themselves as an employee walking around the space and interacting with co-workers.

 - Remember, candidates are interviewing you just as much as you are interviewing them.